-Carroll University offers a program leading to a Bachelor of Science in Nursing degree.
-Established in fall of 2002, the nursing program is accredited by the Commission on Collegiate Nursing Education, has ongoing approval of the Wisconsin State Board of Nursing, is a member of the American Association of Colleges of Nursing and the National League for Nursing.
+Carroll University Department of Nursing offers a program leading to a Bachelor of Science in Nursing (BSN) degree.

+Established in fall of 2002, the baccalaureate degree program in nursing at Carroll University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW Suite 750, Washington DC 20001, 202.887.6791.
+The nursing department has ongoing approval of the Wisconsin State Board of Nursing, is a member of the American Association of Colleges of Nursing and the National League for Nursing.
 Carroll University is accredited by the Higher Learning Commission and is a member of the North Central Association.

-The Higher Learning Commission North Central Association 30 North LaSalle St., Suite 2400 Chicago, IL 60602

-Phone: 800.621.7440 National League for Nursing (NLN)
+The Higher Learning Commission North Central Association 30 North LaSalle St., Suite 2400 Chicago, IL 60602 Phone: 800.621.7440 Wisconsin Department of Safety and Professional Services Wisconsin State Board of Nursing